-Essential Oil Safety During Pregnancy (lactation/breastfeeding)
+Essential Oil Safety During Pregnancy (also information for lactation / breastfeeding)

 If you are pregnant, breastfeeding, or using the essential oils on or around young children, it is especially important to be sure the oils you are using are safe for you to use.
 Although there is not much information out there on exactly if and how much of the essential oil constituents cross the placenta, it’s safe to assume it does cross the placenta and can affect the growing baby.